RosettaCommons/demos/protocol_capture/fragment_picking_for_cs_rosetta/README.md

 Running the protocol capture
 ----------------------------

-1. set up the path to minirosetta database
+1. Set up the path to minirosetta database

-2. set up the path to vall database
+2. Set up the path to vall database

-3. run the picker:
+3. Run the picker:

         picker.linuxgccrelease @cs-rosetta.flags